A family of finite element Stokes complexes in three dimensions: Abstract

 \section{Abstract}

-We construct finite element Stokes complexes on tetrahedral meshes in three-dimensional space.
-In the lowest order case, the finite elements in the complex have 4, 18, 16, and 1 degrees of freedom, respectively.
-As a consequence, we obtain $\grad\curl$-conforming finite elements and inf-sup stable Stokes pairs on tetrahedra which fit into complexes.
+We construct finite element Stokes complexes on tetrahedral meshes.
+In the lowest order case, the finite elements in the complex have 4, 18, 16, and 1 degrees of freedom on each tetrahedron, respectively.
+As a consequence, we obtain $\grad\curl$-conforming finite elements and inf-sup stable Stokes pairs on tetrahedral meshes which fit into complexes.
 We show that the new elements lead to convergent algorithms for solving a $\grad\curl$ model problem as well as solving the Stokes system with precise divergence-free condition.
-We demonstrate the validity of the algorithms by numerical experiments.
+As a by-product, we obtain some nonconforming elements for the $\grad\curl$ model problem.
+We demonstrate the validity of the nonconforming elements by numerical experiments.